NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Upload_UG.md

 submitted_aligned_reads	Blood-00001-aliquot_lane1_barcodeACGTAC_55.bam	Raw Sequencing Data	BAM	Aligned Reads	WGS	test.bam	38	aa6e82d11ccd8452f813a15a6d84faf1	Blood-00001-aliquot_lane1_barcodeACGTAC_55
 ```

-__Note:__ Because there can be many `read_groups` included in one `submitted_aligned_reads` file, the '\#1' is appended to the `read_groups.submitter_id` field in the TSV.
-An additional associated `read_group` would use a column named `read_groups.submitter_id#2`.
-The same conventions are used for other many-to-one or many-to-many relationships, such as the `clinical_test` entity, which may be associated with multiple `diagnosis` entities.
-This relationship can be expressed with a JSON-formatted list object (comma-separated in square brackets).

 Submitting a [__Submitted Unaligned-Reads__](https://gdc-docs.nci.nih.gov/Data_Dictionary/viewer/#?view=table-definition-view&id=submitted_unaligned_reads) entity requires:

 * __`submitter_id`:__ A unique key to identify the `submitted_unaligned_reads`